missatrox44/03-js-password-generator/README.md

 ## Bugs

-* Program produces one random character as output
 * Need to ensure that at least one character type should be selected from each character array

 ## Second Set of Eyes